 Expanding on the above, this exercise includes another instance when the future tense is used: schedules.
 The present tense is used for talking about scheduled activities in the future.

-2 Plans and predictions (with audio and answers)
+Plans and predictions and schedules (PDF)

 The two most basic uses of the future tense are for plans and predictions.
 This exercise includes some common situations when the future tense might be used: talking about the weather, economics (money), careers and immediate actions.

 “Going to” is the most basic form of the future tense usually taught to students learning the English language.
-This is a good speaking activity that encourages students to speaking a personal way about the future
+This is a good speaking activity that encourages students to speaking a personal way about the future.

 This is a speaking and writing exercise for English language learners to practice using the future tense.
 Students write 5 questions about the future using the questions at the top of the page as an example.
 Then they interview 5 students and write a short report about their survey.
 Click on the image below or the link to download the PDF file.

 2 Replies to “Plans and predictions for the future tense”